Hedebo Region

 The woman above was wealthy enough to afford a cloak for bad weather, made of either cotton, wadmel (coarse, dense wool) or silk. which she holds draped across her left arm.
 Less affluent women would instead have to pull their outermost skirt up over their heads in bad weather.
 The cloak shown above is half-length, which in Denmark very gradually superseded full-length cloaks during the Renaissance.
 Reportedly, the reason for the slow adoption of the half-length cloak in Denmark stems from a pre-Renaissance custom that respectable women wore long cloaks while ladies of disrepute wore half-length cloaks.

-On the head is a bonnet (kyse) of variegated cotton or black velvet.
+On the head is a bonnet (kyse) of multicolored calico cotton or black velvet, stiffened with cardboard.

 A Blue Hedebo costume, which was worn in winter